-As at 18 November 2013, six medical reimbursement actions filed by the federal government and five Nigerian states (Lagos, Kano, Gombe, Oyo, Ogun) were pending in the Nigerian courts.
+As at 31 December 2014, six medical reimbursement actions filed by the federal government and five Nigerian states (Lagos, Kano, Gombe, Oyo, Ogun) were pending in the Nigerian courts.
 British American Tobacco (Nigeria) Limited, BAT and Investments have been named as defendants in each of the cases.
 The plaintiffs in the six cases seek a total of approximately £44.8 billion in damages, including special, anticipatory and punitive damages, restitution and disgorgement of profits, as well as declaratory and injunctive relief.
 On 13 and 25 May 2010, respectively, the plaintiffs in the Kano and Ogun state cases filed motions for preliminary injunctive relief, seeking, inter alia, orders to restrain the defendants from various alleged marketing and distribution practices including the sale of tobacco products within 1,000 meters of any public places that are predominantly locations for minors.
 BAT and Investments have filed preliminary objections challenging the jurisdiction of the Nigerian courts over them.
 On 22 June 2010, the Oyo High Court partially granted BAT's and Investments' preliminary objections and set aside the service of the writ of summons.
 BAT and Investments appealed the court's order insofar as it denied the remainder of the relief requested, and the Court of Appeal has yet to set a date for hearing of the appeals.

 The Federal High Court and the High Courts of Lagos, Kano, Gombe and Ogun states denied the preliminary objections filed by BAT and Investments, and the companies have appealed.
 High Court proceedings in the Lagos and Kano state cases have been stayed pending the appeals filed by BAT and Investments.
-In the Gombe and Ogun cases, the High Courts have adjourned proceedings without date.
-As at 18 November 2013, the appeals filed by BAT and Investments remain pending in the Federal, Lagos, Kano, and Gombe cases, and have yet to be heard by the Court of Appeal.
-On 23 April 2013 and 16 May 2013, the Court of Appeal (Ibadan Judicial Division) issued decisions affirming the High Court's denial of preliminary objections filed by BAT,

-Investments and British American Tobacco (Nigeria) Limited.
+In the Gombe and Ogun cases, the High Courts have adjourned proceedings without date pending the resolution of appeals filed by BAT and Investments.
+As at 31 December 2014, the appeal filed by BAT in the Lagos case and the appeals filed by BAT and Investments in the Federal and Kano cases remain pending and have yet to be heard by the Court of Appeal.
+On 23 April 2013 and 16 May 2013, the Court of Appeal (Ibadan Judicial Division) issued decisions affirming the Ogun High Court's denial of the preliminary objections filed by BAT, Investments and British American Tobacco (Nigeria) Limited.
+On 13 June 2014, the Court of Appeal (Jos Judicial Division) affirmed the denial of BAT's and Investments' preliminary objections in the Gombe action, and on 30 June 2014 the Court of Appeal (Lagos Judicial Division) affirmed the denial of Investments' preliminary objections in the Lagos action.
 The companies have appealed the decisions to the Supreme Court of Nigeria.